urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **string**
-  : A scalar string to trim trailing blanks from
+  : A string to trim

 ### **Result**

-  The value of the result is the same as **string** except trailing blanks are removed.
+  The result is the same as **string** except trailing blanks are removed.

   If **string** is composed entirely of blanks or has zero length, the result has zero length.